The trade winds, they are a-blowing.

 “To be honest with you, we’re comfortable at 4.
 We know we’re going to get a good player.
 We know we’re going to get a good player at 16.
 We have five picks in the first three rounds this year, so we’ve got to do our best to hit those.
 You don’t always have that opportunity.”

 Although it took too long for the Kings to embrace a reset, GM Rob Blake’s January trade of core defenceman Jake Muzzin to Toronto for a first-rounder and a pair of enticing prospects signaled a concerted effort to get younger and faster.
+The recent buyout of a slowing Dion Phaneuf confirmed it.

 With an incredible 10 picks at the Vancouver draft, including seven in the first four rounds, Blake is well equipped to stock the cupboards with young, fast talent.